tilpner/ilc/README.md

 Uhh, actually... that may have been a suboptimal choice.
 Nobody cares about performance here anyways.
 But it was what I started with, and I didn't feel like rewriting it.

 **Fine, I'll use it.
-What, no binaries?**

-Mhm, I haven't yet figured out what legal stuff to include in eventual packages, and nobody would use them anyways...
+Do I really have to compile it?**

+Probably.
+I sporadically [release a binary](https://github.com/tilpner/ilc/releases), but those are for x86-64 Linux.
+If you want something else, or more recent, you'll have to compile yourself.

-**Ugh, how do I compile it then?**
+**Okay, how do I compile it then?**

-Because I'm using experimental features, you have to use a Rust nightly installation.
+Because I'm using experimental features (slice_patterns), you have to use a Rust nightly installation.

-    cb6a4e2d24616c680a3793b0f92ec0f2f6df00db

-is known to compile with
+`67ee599c56ba9e58cfe190036b7dcc656b20bfdd` is known to compile with

-    rustc 1.2.0-nightly (fbb13543f 2015-06-11)
-    cargo 0.3.0-nightly (2ac8a86 2015-06-10) (built 2015-06-10)
+    rustc 1.8.0-nightly (d63b8e539 2016-01-23)
+    cargo 0.8.0-nightly (8edc460 2016-01-21)

 To compile: